Another Korean rice bowl to love: Hwe Dup Bap! Refreshing, satisfying, and utterly delicious with fresh raw fish + spicy-sweet-tangy Gochujang Sauce.

-But if you love Poke Bowls and have made them a regular part of your home cooking rotation, it’s time to make Hwe Dup Bap at home, too!
+If Poke Bowls are a regular part of your mealtime rotation, it’s time to try another variation: Korean Hwe Dup Bap!

 What is Hwe Dup Bap?